The car parks at Melbourne Airport are sold out today

-ALL car parks are very busy over the Easter period, with limited drive-up spots available.
-Please consider alternative transport options.
-Please have your QR code ready for a smooth entry and exit.
-Our roads and car parks may have changed since your last visit.
-Due to ongoing construction in the T123 car park pick-up and drop-off areas, passengers should plan for potential delays of up to an hour during peak times.
-Learn about the Naarm Way Stage 2 project to plan ahead: https://www.melbourneairport.com.au/plan-ahead.
-To avoid congestion, we recommend using the equivalent pick-up and drop-off facilities at nearby Terminal 4 car park, just a short 10-minute walk from Terminals 1, 2, and 3.
+All car parks at Melbourne Airport are sold out today.
+If you don't have a booking, consider alternate forms of transport to come to the airport.
+If you do have a booking, allow extra time to find a spot and have your QR code ready for a smooth entry.
+If you have an existing car park booking, please arrive 30 minutes earlier than usual and have your QR code ready for a smooth entry and exit.
+Due to ongoing construction in the Terminal 1,2,3 car park pick-up and drop-off areas, passengers should plan for potential delays of up to an hour during peak times if you are being dropped off by a loved one, taxi or Uber.
+To avoid congestion, we recommend using the equivalent pick-up and drop-off facilities at nearby Terminal 4 car park, which is a 10-minute walk to and from Terminals 1, 2, and 3.
 Simply drive to the Terminal 4 Car Park and proceed to Level 2 for drop-offs or Level 1 for pick-ups.
-Thank you for your patience.
+Thank you for your patience while we are building your airport.

 Melbourne Airport is thrilled to welcome international tourists from around the globe to Victoria for the first time in almost two years.